 - Impound amounts (if applicable).

 When you set up an impound account to pay your property taxes and insurance every month, it must be “pre-funded” with a certain amount.
-The total amount will differ for everyone, and the first Loan Estimate may not have the exact/final amount listed (this is normal).
+The total amount will differ for everyone, and the first LE may not have the exact/final amount listed (this is normal).

 Important Details About Page Two